awesome-algorand/awesome-algorand/README.md

 ### Tutorials

 - [Lending pool using Reach](https://developer.algorand.org/tutorials/building-a-lending-pool-using-reach/) - Tutorial on how to build a lending pool using the Reach language.
-- [Voting using Choice Coin](https://developer.algorand.org/tutorials/voting-using-choice-coin/) - Tutorial on how to use the Choice Coin voting mechanism with Algorand Python SDK.
 - [Creating a License Manager Contract](https://developer.algorand.org/tutorials/creating-a-license-manager-contract-utilizing-pyteal-and-inner-transactions/) - Tutorial on utilizing PyTEAL and Inner Transactions.
 - [Connect to Algorand Wallet via WalletConnect](https://developer.algorand.org/tutorials/redux-example-connect-wallet-walletconnect/) - Redux example using WalletConnect.
 - [AlgoMinter](https://developer.algorand.org/tutorials/algominter-a-web-app-for-minting-assets-using-python-algosigner-and-anvil-platform/) - Build your web app for minting assets using Python, AlgoSigner, and Anvil Platform.